binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ##### Dark Cockpit

 As discussed in the VPS chapter, Monit is an excellent tool to use for the dark cockpit approach, as it is easy to configure.
 Monit has short [documentation](https://mmonit.com/monit/documentation/monit.html) which is easy to read and simple to understand.
-Their configuration file has lots of examples commented out ready for you to take which is also modified to suit your environment.
+Their configuration file has lots of examples commented out ready for you to take and modify to suite your environment.
 I provided examples of monitoring a VPS and [NodeJS web application](#vps-countermeasures-lack-of-visibility-proactive-monitoring-keep-nodejs-application-alive) in the VPS chapter.
 When I have used Monit myself I have had excellent success with it.
 Go back to the VPS chapter [Monitoring section](#vps-countermeasures-lack-of-visibility-proactive-monitoring-monit) for a refresher as Monit doesn't just give you monitoring, it can also perform pre-defined actions based on current states of many VPS resources and their applications.

 ##### Statistics Graphing {#web-applications-countermeasures-lack-of-visibility-insufficient-Monitoring-statistics-graphing}

 Continuing on with the [Statistics Graphing](#vps-countermeasures-lack-of-visibility-statistics-graphing) section in the VPS chapter, we look at adding [statsd](https://github.com/etsy/statsd/) as the application instrumentation to our existing collectd -> graphite set-up.

-Just as collectd can assemble and send data to graphite directly, if the collectd agent and server are on the same machine, or indirectly via a collectd server on another machine to provide continual system visibility, statsd can play a similar role as collectd agent/server but for our applications.
+Just as collectd can collect and send data to graphite directly if the collectd agent and server are on the same machine, or indirectly via a collectd server on another machine to provide continual system visibility, statsd can play a similar role as collectd agent/server but for our applications.
-(I don't understand this paragraph, its too long and needs to be broken down  - Leanne)

 Statsd is a lightweight NodeJS daemon that collects and stores the statistics sent to it for a configurable amount of time (10 seconds by default).
-It does this by listening for UDP packets containing information required.
+It does this by listening for UDP packets containing the statistics.
 Statsd then aggregates the statistics and flushes a single value for each statistic to its [`backends`](https://github.com/etsy/statsd/blob/8d5363cb109cc6363661a1d5813e0b96787c4411/exampleConfig.js#L125) (graphite in our case) using a TCP connection.
 The [`flushInterval`](https://github.com/etsy/statsd/blob/8d5363cb109cc6363661a1d5813e0b96787c4411/exampleConfig.js#L50) needs to be the same as the `retentions` interval in the Carbon [`/etc/carbon/storage-schemas.conf`](https://graphite.readthedocs.io/en/latest/config-carbon.html#storage-schemas-conf) file.
 This is how statsd [gets around](https://www.digitalocean.com/community/tutorials/how-to-configure-statsd-to-collect-arbitrary-stats-for-graphite-on-ubuntu-14-04#anatomy-of-statsd-data-metrics) the Carbon limitation of only accepting a single value per interval.
-The protocol that statsd expects to receive looks like the following, it also requires a type in the third position instead of the timestamp that [Carbon expects](#vps-countermeasures-lack-of-visibility-statistics-graphing-assembling-the-components-after):
+The protocol that statsd expects to receive looks like the following, expecting a type in the third position instead of the timestamp that [Carbon expects](#vps-countermeasures-lack-of-visibility-statistics-graphing-assembling-the-components-after):

 {title="statsd receiving protocol (syntax)", linenos=off}
     <metric-name>:<actual-value>|<type>